rgant/rob.gant.ninja/README.md

 When we build the website we should be able to cachebust the asset/css/img/js file names using a hash and we won't need `--cf-invalidate`.

+By default `s3cmd sync` preserves file attributes as metadata on the s3 key and that data is then converted into an HTTP header in the response.
+Using `--no-preserve` won't impact the ability of [sync to check](https://github.com/s3tools/s3cmd/blob/ae6a635312abba7e5353f257e60e845034ad9ecf/S3/Config.py#L163) for changed files.

 Should also setup [Cache-Control Headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html) once we have cachebusting setup.